dataluscorp/browser/toolkit/components/search/docs/SearchConfigurationSchema.rst

 ----

 One or more application names may be specified.
-Currently the only application type supported is ``firefox``.
+Currently the only application type supported is ``datalus``.
 If an application name is specified, then it must be matched for the section to apply.
 If there are no application names specified, then the section will match any consumer of the configuration.

-In the following example, ``web@ext`` would be included on any consumer of the configuration, but ``web1@ext`` would only be included on Firefox desktop.
+In the following example, ``web@ext`` would be included on any consumer of the configuration, but ``web1@ext`` would only be included on Datalus desktop.

 .. code-block:: js